 The MIND Research Network’s mobile MRI scanner is a unique resource that has provided us with unprecedented access to incarcerated populations.
-This has been invaluable to our research given the prevalence of psychopathy and paraphilias in correctional institutions.
+This has been invaluable to our research given the higher prevalence of psychopathy and related psychiatric disorders in correctional institutions.
 We are fortunate both in the availability of the mobile MRI and our longstanding partnerships with correctional institutions in New Mexico, Wisconsin and other states.

 Neurobiology of Social Emotion and Cognition in Criminal Offenders with Psychosis